XxElInmortalXx/VitrinaReact/README.md

 # Vitrina React

-Aquí publico mis proyectos y/o prácticas que tengo con react
+Here I publish my projects and/or practices that I have with react

-## Lecciones Aprendidas
+## Learned lessons

-- Componentes
+- Components
 - useState
 - useEffect
 - useRef